Goodbye, düsseldorf300, it was nice with you…

 Auf Wiedersehen, düsseldorf300, es war schön mit dir…

-We take the liberty of quoting ourselves from our statement on issue 23:
+We'll be so bold as to quote ourselves from our statement on issue 23:

 Carsten